opencog/link-grammar/README.md

   Sinclair, (ed) (2004) How to use corpora in language teaching,
   Amsterdam: John Benjamins

-  See also: Pattern Grammar: A Corpus-Driven Approach to the Lexical Grammar of English Susan Hunston and Gill Francis (University of Birmingham) Amsterdam: John Benjamins (Studies in corpus linguistics, edited by Elena Tognini-Bonelli, volume 4), 2000
+  See also: Pattern Grammar: A CorpuHand-refining verb patternss-Driven Approach to the Lexical Grammar of English Susan Hunston and Gill Francis (University of Birmingham) Amsterdam: John Benjamins (Studies in corpus linguistics, edited by Elena Tognini-Bonelli, volume 4), 2000